dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 If you are looking for flexibility, you should configure Eureka service URLs using DNS.

 You first configure a DNS name for region that can be used to find the list of available zones.
-Since, using  DNS you can find only one CNAME for a DNS name, we use the TXT records to find a list of comma delimited DNS name.
+Since, using  DNS you can find only one CNAME for a DNS name, we use the TXT records to find a list of comma delimited DNS names.

 For instance, following is a DNS TXT record created in the DNS server that lists the set of available DNS names for a zones.